User0332/webpy/docs/source/cli.md

 - `--no-compile-md` - Do not transpile Markdown to HTML when running/building
 - `--no-compile-pyx` - Do not transpile PyX to Python when running/building
 - `--no-reload-md` - When running the app, do not re-transpile Markdown files if changes are detected (this is auto-set if `--no-compile-md` is set)
-- `--no-reload-md` - When running the app, do not re-transpile PyX files if changes are detected (this is auto-set if `--no-compile-pyx` is set)
+- `--no-reload-pyx` - When running the app, do not re-transpile PyX files if changes are detected (this is auto-set if `--no-compile-pyx` is set)
 - `--force-debug` - Force the application to use debug mode when running/building